HeyPouya/AntiSpam/README.md

 ### Download

-You can download the latet APK version from [CafeBazaar](https://cafebazaar.ir/app/ir.apptune.antispam)
+You can download the latest APK version from [CafeBazaar](https://cafebazaar.ir/app/ir.apptune.antispam)

 ## License